Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 Use DigitalOcean’s nameservers

-By using DigitalOcean for DNS there is no need to configure multiple providers in Terraform.
+Using DigitalOcean for DNS means there is no need to configure multiple providers in Terraform.
 Update the nameservers in Namecheap to use DigitalOcean for DNS.

 Under Manage domains in Namecheap: